Clean finished kitchen after dust-controlled cabinet refinishing by Parallel Painting

 Spray Rack System

-Cabinet doors and drawer fronts are removed and taken to a dedicated spray area — usually your garage, which we also set up with plastic containment and HEPA exhaust.
-We use a rack system that holds doors vertically, allowing us to spray both sides efficiently and achieve an even, drip-free finish.
+Cabinet doors and drawer fronts are removed and taken to a dedicated work area — usually your garage.
+We set up that garage with plastic containment and HEPA exhaust.
+We use a rack system that holds doors vertically, allowing us to spray both sides efficiently.

 This means we’re not spraying inside your kitchen when we don’t have to.
-The face frames (the part of the cabinet that stays on the wall) are sprayed in place with careful masking and HEPA extraction running, but the bulk of the spraying happens in the contained garage setup where we have maximum control over the environment.
+The face frames (the part of the cabinet that stays on the wall) are sprayed in place with careful masking, but the bulk of the spraying happens in the contained garage setup.
+Parallel Painting uses HEPA-rated extraction and sealed negative-pressure containment during the sanding and finishing stages.

 What You Can Expect During the Project

-We arrive, lay down floor protection, and begin building the containment enclosure.
+We arrive and lay down floor covering.
+Then we begin building the containment enclosure.
 Then we remove all cabinet doors, drawer fronts, and hardware.
 Everything gets labeled with a numbering system so it goes back exactly where it came from.
-This day is the most disruptive — after this, the mess is contained inside the enclosure.
+This is the most disruptive stage — after this, the work moves inside the enclosure.

 Sanding, degreasing, grain filling, and priming happen inside the containment zone with HEPA filtration running.
-You’ll hear the fan and some sanding noise, but you won’t see dust in your living spaces.
+You’ll hear the fan and some sanding noise.
 Your kitchen is partially usable during this phase — you’ll have access to your sink and appliances, just not your cabinets.

 This is when the finish goes on.
-Doors and drawer fronts are sprayed in the garage containment.
-Face frames are sprayed in the kitchen containment.
+Doors and drawer fronts are sprayed in the garage enclosure.
+Face frames are sprayed in the kitchen enclosure.
 We typically spray in the morning, allow cure time during the day, and apply additional coats as needed.
-The HEPA exhaust runs continuously during spraying.

-You will notice a slight odor during Italian 2K polyurethane application.
-We use coatings with lower VOC profiles than many alternatives, but catalyzed polyurethane does have a mild solvent smell during application.
+You will notice a slight odor during spraying.
 We recommend keeping windows open in adjacent rooms and avoiding the kitchen area during active spraying.

-After final cure, we reinstall all doors and drawer fronts, adjust hinges, install new hardware if applicable, and remove all containment materials.
-We clean the work area thoroughly.
-When we leave, your kitchen should be cleaner than when we started — minus the old cabinet finish.
+Once the finish has fully hardened, we reinstall all doors and drawer fronts, adjust hinges, install new hardware if applicable, and remove all containment materials.
+We tidy the work area before we leave.

 The Result

 If the mess factor has been holding you back from refinishing your cabinets, I hope this gives you a clearer picture of what the experience actually looks like.
-We take containment seriously because it protects both your home and the quality of our finish — and because a contained process with HEPA extraction is non-negotiable for the 5-year warranty we put in writing.
+We take our setup seriously because careful prep is part of doing the work right.
+Every project comes with a 5-year written warranty; ask for the current written terms.

 Ready to see the process in action?
 Get your free in-home estimate and I’ll walk you through exactly how we’d set up in your specific kitchen.

-Learn more about our dust-control cabinet refinishing process and our Italian 2K polyurethane finish system.
+Learn more about our containment and HEPA cabinet refinishing setup and our two-component (2K) polyurethane system.

 Ready to Transform Your Kitchen?